openremote/openremote/Wiki - MQTT Gateway API Specification.md

 ### Notes:
 - The response from the subscriptions are encoded in JSON.
-- Using a Gateway Asset V2 Service User will enforce the Gateway Asset as the parent, so the filters will be relative to the Gateway Asset rather than the realm.
+- Using a **Gateway Asset V2 Service User** will enforce filters being relative to the associated Gateway Asset rather than the realm.
+This Service User can only receive event data from assets part of the Gateway Asset hierarchy.

 ##### [AssetEvent](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/asset/AssetEvent.java)
 - ```{realm}/{clientId}/events/assets/#```